 The final report on the Flourishing in a Second Language (FL2) project has been officially published, and is available for download from the Australian Department for Education and Training website: http://www.olt.gov.au/project-helping-first-year-students-flourish-through-languages-integrating-positive-psychology-trans

-The FL2 team will attend the LCNAU Colloquium in Adelaide.
-On Monday, 27 November, Prof. John Hajek will launch Positive Psychology approaches to the teaching and learning of Italian in Australia -- a special issue of the Australian Review of Applied Linguistics guest-edited by Antonia Rubino, Antonella Strambi and Vincenza Tudini.
+The FL2 team attended the LCNAU Colloquium in Adelaide.
+On Monday, 27 November, Prof. John Hajek launched Positive Psychology approaches to the teaching and learning of Italian in Australia -- a special issue of the Australian Review of Applied Linguistics guest-edited by Antonia Rubino, Antonella Strambi and Vincenza Tudini (pictured here with Prof. Hajek, left).
 The volume contains a report on the FL2 project, in addition to other relevant papers contributed by colleagues working in Australian universities.

 Antonia Rubino and Antonella Strambi, from the FL2 Team, have just finished guest-editing a special issue of the Australian Review of Applied Linguistics, together with Vincenza Tudini (University of South Australia).
 The special issue includes 5 papers contributed by colleagues across Australia, showcasing Positive Psychology approaches to the teaching of Italian.
 The papers are prefaced by an introduction to the field of Positive Psychology in language teaching and learning written by Sarah Mercer, one of the world-leading researcher in this area.

 As the first phase of the FL2 project draws to an end, the FL2 Team have been busy writing the final report, which has been submitted to the Australian Department of Education and Training.
 The report is undergoing review and final editing, and is expected to be published by the end of 2017.